 Selected audio recordings from the OHS Research Center collection are now online.
 Listen to oral histories, American Indian materials, audio from the Martha Blaine collection, and more.

 The oral histories include approximately three thousand recorded interviews pertaining to a wide range of topics.
 The interviews date from 1956 to the present day.
 Most of the collection dates from the early 1980s to the late 1990s.
-The most common formats are: cassette, VHS, DVD, and digital.
+The most common formats are: cassette, VHS, DVD, and digital files.
 Recordings in this collection range from twenty minutes to eight hours, with the average being one to two hours.

 Saturday access to oral histories must be requested by 4 p.m. on Friday.
 Only select interviews have transcripts; these are available in the online catalog.